kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 browser would send a reprioritization frame with the priority field value set to `u=0` (prerequisite).

-A client cannot reprioritize a response by using the Priority header field, because an HTTP header field can only be sent as part of an HTTP message.
-To support reprioritization, it is necessary to define a HTTP-version-dependent mechanism for transmitting the priority parameters.

 In HTTP/2 and HTTP/3, after a request message is sent on a stream, the stream transitions to a state that prevents the client from sending additional frames on the stream.
+Therefore, a client cannot reprioritize a response by using the Priority header field.
 Modifying this behavior would require a semantic change to the protocol, but this is avoided by restricting the stream on which a PRIORITY_UPDATE frame can be sent.
 In HTTP/2 the frame is on stream zero and in HTTP/3 it is sent on the control stream ({{!I-D.ietf-quic-http}}, Section 6.2.1).

 This document specifies a new PRIORITY_UPDATE frame type for HTTP/2 ({{!RFC7540}}) and HTTP/3 ({{!I-D.ietf-quic-http}}) which enables